15 Scams in Thailand and How to Avoid Them

 😎 You may also be interested in this article about 9 Best Beaches in Thailand.

-This is a specific case that happens in Koh Samui when visiting the Overlap Stone, that is, the rock that overlaps.
+This is a specific scam from Koh Samui when visiting the Overlap Stone

 ⭐ Check out this article for further insights on What to see in Koh Samui: 10 best plans, including the viewpoint at the Overlap Stone.

-I have seen this in two places, in Koh Samui and Koh Tao, but it does not mean that there are also more places in Thailand that do it.
+I've encountered this in two places, Koh Samui and Koh Tao, and there are likely other places in Thailand where this happens.

-On Koh Tao, one of the most popular hiking routes is to the two view points.
+On Koh Tao, one of the most popular hiking trails leads to the Two View Points.

 viewpoint in koh tao scams in thailand